pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 - No support for async/await and it's not on the project's roadmap so it's not coming any time soon.

 What I like about sqlx v0.4:
-- Just lets me write and run SQL, which is what I want to do in the first place anyway.
+- Lets me just write and run SQL, which is what I want to do in the first place anyway.
 - The derive macros `sqlx::FromRow` and `sqlx::Type` are really nice.
 - Logs every executed query, how many rows it returned, and how long the query took at an `INFO` level.
 Very nice!